rapidsai/nx-cugraph/README.md

 ```
 ### pip

 nx-cugraph can be installed via `pip` from the NVIDIA Python Package Index.
-B

 #### For CUDA 11.x: